zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 After that we will be building compelling visualizations in OAS.

-This lab assumes you have completed the following labs:
-- Lab : Login to Oracle Cloud
-- Lab : Generate SSH Key
-- Lab : Create Compute Instance
-- Lab : Environment Setup

-The end result should look like below:
+The end project canvas should look like below:
 ![](./images/oascdb1.png " ")

 ### Prerequisites  ###

+This lab assumes you have completed the following labs:

+- Lab : Generate SSH Key - Cloud Shell
+- Lab : Setup Compute Instance
+- Lab : Start Database and OAS

-Below pre-loaded data objects are available in Converged Database. .
-And since OAS recognizes data in relational format , views have been created on the base tables of JSON and XML type.
+Below pre-loaded data objects are available in Converged Database.
+Since, OAS recognizes data in relational format, views have been created on the base tables of JSON and XML type.

 | ObjectName  | ObjectType  | DataType  | Description  |